Kansas Fire Service Training Commission

 The commission, which will meet at least quarterly, is composed of representatives from 12 fire and emergency response agencies and organizations.
 The members and the groups they represent are:

-- Larry Pander, Kansas Community College Degree Programs (Chair)
+- Larry Pander, Kansas Community College Degree Programs (member)

-- Rick Mosher, Fire Educators Association of Kansas (Vice-Chair)
+- Rick Mosher, Fire Educators Association of Kansas (member)

 - John Paul Jones, Kansas State Council of Firefighters (member)